Political and electoral system of CR

 Judicial structure

-The judicial branch of Czechia plays a pivotal role in upholding the rule of law, interpreting legislation, and ensuring that the actions of other branches of government comply with the country’s Constitution.
+• to ensure that the actions of other branches of government comply with the country’s Constitution.

-The judiciary’s responsibilities include adjudicating disputes, protecting individual rights, and providing checks and balances on the executive and legislative branches.
+• providing checks and balances on the executive and legislative branches.

+The Constitutional Court safeguards the constitutionality of laws and acts as the guardian of the Czech Constitution.
+It consists of 15 judges suggested and appointed by the president, with Senate approval, for 10-year terms.
 The Constitutional Court can annul laws or executive actions that it finds unconstitutional and protect the constitutional rights of citizens.

 Czechia’s judiciary also includes regional and district courts, which handle cases at the local and intermediate levels.
 Judges are appointed for life by the President, ensuring their independence.